teambvd/UnRAID-Performance-Compendium/containers/nextcloud.md

 ### Databases

-* Postgres user and db creation -
+* Postgres user and db creation:
   ```sql
   CREATE USER nc WITH PASSWORD 'MakeThisOneGoodAndSTRONK';
   CREATE DATABASE nc TEMPLATE template0 ENCODING 'UNICODE';
   ALTER DATABASE nc OWNER TO nc;
   GRANT ALL PRIVILEGES ON DATABASE nc TO nc;
   ```
   * Create one for `onlyoffice` as well, so the docs container doesn't have to spin up some postgres 12 container or some such nonsense, same for `redis` (but no additional redis config necessary).
 This helps to reduce excess CPU consumption.
 See [here](https://github.com/ONLYOFFICE/Docker-DocumentServer#available-configuration-parameters) for variables to add to the onlyoffice container to allow use of existing postgres/redis containers.

 * Performance recommendations related to DB's - Add the below to 'go' file - see [here](https://docs.actian.com/vector/4.2/index.html#page/User%2FOS_Settings.htm%23) for details/calculations -
   ```bash